anushkakulk/reversi/docs/README.md

     - IReversiController: Interface for reconciling between model, view/player.
     - ReversiController: Implementation of the controller that follows the "is-a" relationship with the features, listening for and executing changes to the model and view
+    - IEmitPlayerActions: Interface for defining the notifications that can be sent by anything to listeners of player actions.
 - player: contains components for making game play decisions, like a Player interface, a concrete player class, and interfaces and classes to work to represent a Player's next move and strategy.